Buffalo River Food Pantry

 All emergency guests of the food pantry are:

-- are to recieve food without discrimination against the basis of age, race, family status, gender, disability, religious belief, or sexual preference
+are to receive food without discrimination against the basis of age, race, family status, gender, disability, religious belief, or sexual preference

-- are to be provided with clear policies and procedures for recieving food
+are to be provided with clear policies and procedures for receiving food

-- are to recieve food that meets local, state, and federal standards for food safety
+are to receive food that meets local, state, and federal standards for food safety

 are not to be turned away on your first visit because of lack of identification, referral or documentation of need.
 Documentation may be required to verify other members of your household and